 If you arrive home late after a long day and want to shower, take extra care to open and close furniture quietly.
 Your family members and neighbors will appreciate it.

-The sudden bang of a door closing tan wake someone in an unpleasant way.
-Also spray hinges with a little lubricant to ensure that they never creak or squeak.
+The sudden bang of a door closing can unpleasantly wake someone.
+Also, spray hinges with a little lubricant to ensure that they never creak or squeak.
 Even sounds that are as slow as 30 decibels have been found to impact sleep quality.
 European studies have shown that these disturbances cause serious health effects.

 You may not be aware of it but people in neighboring apartments can hear sounds such as:

 - Taps being turned on

 - Splashing in the bath

 - Water splashing against the wash basin as you rinse toothpaste from your mouth

 Talk to an insulation company about steps that you can take to ensure that your late shower or toilet use does not disturb neighbors on the floor below you.
 Some forms of insulation can significantly reduce the amount of noise that leaks to your neighbors so that they can sleep through the night peacefully.

 If you live in an older building, it may not have good sound insulation.
 If you are renting, consider speaking to your landlord about moving you to another apartment or putting in sound insulation.

 If you own it, the decision to put that measure in place so you don’t disturb your neighbors if you shower late is up to you.